stoffee/ansible-ucs/README.md

 # ansible-ucs
-UCS Deployments using Ansible and UCSMSDK
+Automated Infrastructure Deployment using Ansible and UCSMSDK